Can I visit the School and meet an Admissions Tutor?

 - We will notify you of either a decision, or a notification that your application is still being considered within five weeks.

 Do you conduct interviews?

 We do not conduct interviews with students as part of our selection process.

-SPAIS has a target quota for each of our degree programmes and winning a place on these programmes is very competitive.
+SPAIS has a target quota for each of our degree courses and winning a place on these courses is very competitive.
 The online prospectus has information about how many places there are on each course, as well as how many applications we received the previous year.